'The urban politics of immigration and diversity in Amsterdam and New York City' - international workshop

 Submitted by: Hebe Verrest and Joos Drooglever Fortuijn.

-- Seminar in September 2016, to present the results of the collection and selection of sustainability initiatives in Amsterdam.
+- Seminar in September 2016, which presented the results of the collection and selection of sustainability initiatives in Amsterdam.

 ‘Urban Public Space and Data Gathering: a multi-disciplinary challenge’